Main Content

 Do I Need A Humidifier?
 Health and Home Benefits

 Truthfully, yes, but the answer could depend upon where you live.
 If your space is already heavy with moisture, the answer may be no. That's because humidifiers are made to do just what their name says: distribute moisture throughout a space.
 If your environment is already too humid, opting for a dehumidifier might be the better option for your health.
 But if you're away from tropical rainforests and uncomfortably moist spaces, you'll likely need a humidifier.
-They're designed to improve your health year-round, though many people rush to buy them in the winter becaude they're a must have for cold and flu season.
+They're designed to improve your health year-round, though many people rush to buy them in the winter because they're a must have for cold and flu season.
 They're perfect year-round, too: the air is just more comfortable when it's at the optimal humidity level (which is around 40%-60%).
-You'll see a drop in dry skin, have healthier sinuses, find help for eye irritation and more moistured lips—all just a few of the health benefits.
+You'll see a drop in dry skin, have healthier sinuses, find help for eye irritation and more moisturized lips—all just a few of the health benefits.

 Another pro to these moisture machines: many viruses and bacteria can't live in air that's humidified.
 That helps decrease the chance of spreading illness between family members who live in the same space.
 With a bit of time, these devices can even help reduce snoring and make a cough more productive—all for a cold and flu season that's much easier to manage than it would be with dry air.